In Alabama, a 'Wizardess' Disputes Her Title

-'Nothing about my life warrants such an attack on my character and my reputation as a defender of my Southern heritage,' said Patricia Godwin after being addresses as 'Wizardess' by the governor.
+'Nothing about my life warrants such an attack on my character and my reputation as a defender of my Southern heritage,' said Patricia Godwin after being addressed as 'Wizardess' by the governor.

 The rift between the Wizardess and the governor of Alabama started even before the Christmas card arrived last December.